 |Return on assets TTM||5.06%|

 Viva Energy share dividends

-Recently Viva Energy has paid out, on average, around 209.42% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.33% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Viva Energy shareholders could enjoy a 2.33% return on their shares, in the form of dividend payments.
-In Viva Energy's case, that would currently equate to about A$0.04 per share.
+Recently Viva Energy has paid out, on average, around 1.06% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 2.28% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Viva Energy shareholders could enjoy a 2.28% return on their shares, in the form of dividend payments.
+In Viva Energy's case, that would currently equate to about A$0.042 per share.

 Have Viva Energy's shares ever split?

-Viva Energy's shares were split on a 21:25 basis on 8 October 2020.
-So if you had owned 25 shares the day before before the split, the next day you'd have owned 21 shares.
+Viva Energy's shares were split on 18 October 2021.
 This wouldn't directly have changed the overall worth of your Viva Energy shares – just the quantity.
-However, indirectly, the new 19% higher share price could have impacted the market appetite for Viva Energy shares which in turn could have impacted Viva Energy's share price.
+However, indirectly, the new INF% higher share price could have impacted the market appetite for Viva Energy shares which in turn could have impacted Viva Energy's share price.